Datahenge/temporal/README.md

 An ERPNext [App](https://frappeframework.com/docs/user/en/basics/apps) that integrates with Redis to rapidly provide calendar information.

+⚠️  The default branch `version-15` is now using PostgreSQL syntax.
+I've created an alternate branch, `version-15-mariadb` to support the original syntax.

 ### Documentation
 Most of my documentation [can be found here](https://datahenge.github.io/temporal/) using GitHub Pages.